Communication Trade-offs

 Practice exercise

 Take any mock scenario and apply this template.
 Time yourself making these 6 decisions in under 10 minutes.
-At the board, you will need to make these choices during the first 20 minutes of your 180-minute prep phase.
-Speed comes from practice.
+At the board, these choices must happen during the first 20 minutes of the 180-minute prep phase.
+Speed comes from repetition.

 Cross-Domain Connections